Pennsylvania FFA,

 FFA was created in 1928 as the Future Farmers of America; the name was changed in 1988 to the National FFA Organization to represent the growing diversity of agriculture.
 Today, over one half-million student members are engaged in a wide range of agricultural education activities, leading to over 300 career opportunities in the agricultural science, food, fiber and natural resources industry.
 Student success remains the primary mission of FFA.

-Today, over 13,000 students are members of the Pennsylvania FFA Association.
+Today, nearly 16,000 students are members of the Pennsylvania FFA Association.
 Membership is divided among four regions- Western, Northern, South Central and Eastern.

 To be an active FFA member, students must be enrolled in agricultural education.
 ALL students of Agriculture Education will be on the official roster.
 FFA members are encouraged to participate in career and leadership development events, where they will compete at chapter, region, state and national events.
 Supervised Agricultural Experiences (SAE) brings the classroom to life with hands-on real life experience.